VHDPlus/vhdplus-website/docs/components/vhdpcore_max10.md

 On the top, the Core MAX10 features an onboard LED, button, switch and a CRUVI High Speed and Low Speed connector.<br/>
 With the USB port you can program the FPGA and use debug functions.<br/>
+> :warning: When you use other languages than VHDP as top file, you must set the I/O voltage.
+Otherwise the pins with green highlighting will be disabled!
 The switches 1-3 set the I/O voltage of the green marked pins.

 > :warning: 3.3V I/O Voltage!
 Use Level Shifter to Connect 5V Hardware